Playgrounds

 - Include signage in multiple languages (per specific development and resident needs) indicating age-appropriate use.

-- Design durable and low-maintenance play areas
+- Design durable and low-maintenance play areas.

 - Spray showers, water moving features, and fountains: